Mead Johnson Nutrition has issued a recall for Nutramigen Powder infant formula in 12.6 and 19.8oz cans.

 - Get kid-friendly recipes, tips about feeding your children, and ideas to improve your whole family's health and nutrition

 - Schedule one-on-one appointments with a nutritionist at no cost to you

-With WIC you can also get support for breastfeeding.
+With WIC you can also get support for breast and chest feeding.
 Access:

-- One-one-one appointments with a lactation consultant or peer counselor
+- One-on-one appointments with a lactation consultant or peer counselor

-- Opportunities to connect with other WIC moms who are breastfeeding
+- Opportunities to connect with other WIC parents who are breast and chest feeding

-- Information and resources to help you keep breastfeeding after going back to work or school
+- Information and resources to help you keep breast and chest feeding after going back to work or school

 - Breast pumps at some WIC clinic locations

 Through WIC you can also get monthly benefits for healthy foods like milk, cereal, fruits and vegetables.
 You get extra foods if you are fully breast and chest feeding and participate in WIC.
 You can also get:

 Through WIC you can also get healthcare appointments to measure growth, height, weight, and blood iron levels.
 You can also identify health risks, get immunization screenings, and get referrals to other services like: